-I don't need to make a bunch of resolutions ? or kickstart them again at various times throughout the year.?
+I don't need to make a bunch of resolutions — or to kickstart them again at various times throughout the year.
 Instead, I just need to figure out one thing at a time in order to work toward my over-arching theme.
 Once I accomplish one thing that helps me with my theme, I can move on to another item that will help.

 That way, all of your money goals are in line with what you hope to accomplish in the long run.